paseaf/ContainerSSH-honeypot/terraform/README.md

-# Deployment
+# Terraform

-Terraform is used to provision machines on GCP.
+Terraform is used to provision virtual machines on GCP and run services for honeypot.

+## Install and configure Terraform

-Install it as follows:
+Install Terraform as follows:

 1. Install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) and `gcloud init` it with your GCP project